Granary Square Brasserie

 Granary Square is a fantastic addition to the newly revamped Kings Cross with a number of shops, restaurants and bars.
-We visited Granary Square Brasserie, hailing from the same team as the Ivy, offering modern British brassiere inspired dishes all day.
+We visited Granary Square Brasserie restaurant in King’s Cross, hailing from the same team as the Ivy.

-The venue is absolutely stunning with cut-glass pendant lights, chairs and banquettes upholstered in silk and velvet and exotic kilim rugs.
+The venue is absolutely stunning with cut-glass pendant lights and chairs and banquettes upholstered in silk and velvet.
 The main eye opener is the gorgeous bar in the centre which is perfect for a few cocktails.

-Granary Square Brasserie also has a lovely large outside area (always great for the people watching) which will be delightful in the summer.
+Granary Square Brasserie also has a lovely large outside area which will be delightful in the summer.

-You know by now I am a cocktail lover and I was definitely impressed by the selection at Granary Square Brasserie which are reasonably priced at £8-10.
+We were impressed by the selection of cocktails at Granary Square Brasserie which are reasonably priced at £8-10.
 We had the 1852: White rum, cherry liqueur, cold brew hibiscus, cherry syrup and Platform 9¾ :Chase Williams Seville orange gin, Crème de Bergamote, citric acid, Yumchaa blue tea and a cloud of candyfloss which changes colour!
 Expelliarmus as I was told!
 We also ended the meal with a Salted caramel espresso martini which went down a treat.

-To begin we had the Truffle arancini: Fried Arborio rice balls with truffle and Parmesan which were small delicious balls of goodness and the Calamari: wasabi mayonnaise, lime and chilli which unfortunately was not as good as some I have had.
+To begin we had the Truffle arancini: Fried Arborio rice balls with truffle and Parmesa.
+These were certainly small delicious balls of goodness.
+We also had the Calamari: wasabi mayonnaise, lime and chilli.
+Unfortunately, it was not as good as some I have had – it was a little too cheqy.
 I loved the look of the Mozzarella di bufala: Asparagus and edamame with

 roasted pine nuts, pesto and baby basil but they had sadly run out – definitely trying that next time!